23 Practical front yard flower bed ideas for colorful, sustainable gardens

 23+ Front yard flower bed ideas for every home style and skill level part 1

 Plant bulbs in fall for spectacular early spring displays that announce the growing season with bold colors.
-These front of house flower bed ideas require minimal ongoing care and naturalize over time for bigger, better blooms each year.
+These front-of-house ideas require minimal ongoing care and naturalize over time for bigger, better blooms each year.

 Transform shady areas near your home’s foundation with textural combinations of hostas and colorful coral bells.
-These shade-loving plants create elegant flower bed ideas front of house that thrive where other plants struggle.
+These shade-loving plants create elegant flower bed that thrive where other plants struggle.

 Hardscape-integrated flower beds

 Address drainage issues and create visual interest with raised stone walls that contain your plantings.
-These elevated flower bed ideas front yard solutions work particularly well on sloped properties where erosion control is important.
+These elevated flower bed ideas for the front yard work particularly well on sloped properties where erosion control is important.

 Create tidy, professional-looking gardens using decorative gravel as both mulch and design element.
-This approach works well for front yard round flower bed ideas where maintenance simplicity is important.
+This approach works well for front yard where maintenance simplicity is important.

 Color-themed and seasonal flower bed layouts